justinhshz/itriarmandoc/README.md

 * **Tap to Place** – tap the screen to position the Holeplate model in AR.

 > [!NOTE]
-> Virtual Holeplate is rendered at a 1:1 scale, matching real-world dimensions exactly.
+> By default, the Virtual Holeplate is rendered at a 1:1 scale, matching real-world dimensions exactly.

 Once placed, use the following gestures to interact with the model: